Cog-Creators/Red-DiscordBot/docs/autostart_systemd.rst

 .. code-block:: bash

-    # If redbot is installed in a virtualenv
+    # If redbot is installed in a venv
     source redenv/bin/activate
     which python

-    # If you are using pyenv
+    # If redbot is installed in a pyenv virtualenv
-    pyenv shell <name>
+    pyenv shell <virtualenv_name>
     pyenv which python

 Then create the new service file: